mymro/oebb-api/README.md

 ```

  This returns for example (`connections` describes the journey and `offer` contains the information about the price etc.):
+ (The console output will hide most of it, but it is there)
 ```javascript
 {
 	"connections": [